jacksalici/emoji-helper/npm-package/readme.md

 |`offset: number` | Offset between the first emoji and the start of the return list. (avaible only for the `list` function)  | `0`

 *concatenate more terms with `,`.
-The terms must be written in kebab-case, "&" become "and".
 See below for the list of groups and subgroups

 ## Data Source
 The data is parsed from https://unicode.org/Public/emoji/15.0/emoji-test.txt into a JSON list of dictionaries from which the emoji are retrieved.
 The list, created with the `helper/dumper.py` script, is updated with the very version of Unicode emoji.